315+ Telescopes Ranked

 Aftermarket Accessory Recommendations

 The Inspire 100AZ comes with a 10mm Kellner eyepiece providing 66x, but it can handle a fair bit more magnification than that—up to about 200x.
-As such, we might recommend a 6mm “gold-line” for 110x, which is probably all you really need for the Moon, planets, and double stars.
+As such, I might recommend a 6mm “gold-line” for 110x, which is probably all you really need for the Moon, planets, and double stars.
 A little more power (165x) can be achieved with a 4mm Aspheric or 4mm planetary eyepiece.
 You could also use a 2x Barlow with the 10mm for 132x or with the 6mm for 220x, which is usable, albeit a bit above what one should really be using with this telescope due to its aperture and optical quality.

-We’d also recommend getting a different eyepiece than the 20mm Kellner that comes with the Inspire 100AZ.
+I’d also recommend getting a different eyepiece than the 20mm Kellner that comes with the Inspire 100AZ.
 It has 33x magnification and a 1.5 degree field of view, which is about the size of 3 full moons.
 A good low power eyepiece is a top recommendation on our list, as it will make finding deep-sky objects a lot easier and, for the largest targets, a wider field of view frames them a lot better—the Andromeda Galaxy, the Double Cluster, and many of the objects in Sagittarius being prime examples.

 A 40mm Plossl and 32mm Plossl provide the same field of view due to the limitations of the 1.25” barrel size, and the higher magnification of the 32mm means a bit more contrast under light-polluted skies with the Inspire 100AZ due to the smaller exit pupil.
 Almost any 32mm will do, and most of the cheaper ones are very similar, but we particularly like the 32mm Plossl from SVBONY – which is literally the same as the one Celestron sells at a significantly marked-up price.